Library Email Notifications

 If you are being blocked ("encumbered") from registering or your transcripts and/or degree certificate are being withheld due to unpaid fines, encumbrances will be lifted upon payment of outstanding fines.

-Encumbrances are lifted hourly between 8:00 am and midnight and then again at 2:00 am, Mon-Sun with the exception of the Christmas period when the university is closed.
-Fines payments received up to fifteen minutes before the hour will clear an individual's encumbrance at the top of the hour.
-Fines payments received after 1:45 am will not be lifted until 8:00 am.
+Encumbrances are lifted at the top of the hour hourly between 8:00 am and midnight and then again at 2:00 am, Mon-Sun with the exception of the Christmas period when the university is closed.
+Please note: Fines payments received less than fifteen minutes before the hour will not clear an individual's encumbrance until the next hour.
+For fines payments received after 1:45 am encumbrances will not be lifted until 8:00 am.

-If you have paid your fine in full, and your encumbrance is not lifted within the expected time period, please contact the Financial Systems and Analysis Office, 5th Floor, Cameron Library at 492-6509.
+If you have paid your fine in full, and your encumbrance is not lifted within the expected time period as specified above, please contact any UAlberta library public service desk.